johnpeterdrake/SpeciesDistributionModelling/README.md

 ## Attributions
 The idea for this project was inspired by the discussion of a similar idea with Dr. Kim Cuddington.
 Dr. Cuddington is not involved with this project in any way.

-Some of the code here is modified from other sources.
+Some of the code in this repo is modified from other sources.
 I've provided references in the code where necessary.

 The decision to use Flickr was based on a paper that uses Flickr to map honeybee and flowering plant distributions [1].